ArlindDushi/amplify-ios/AmplifyPlugins/Geo/AWSLocationGeoPluginIntegrationTests/README.md

 4. `amplify push`

-[temporary step]: Until Amplify CLI supports adding the auth section into amplifyconfiguation.json, copy `awsconfiguration.json`'s auth section over

-4. Copy `amplifyconfiguration.json` over to folder `AWSPinpointAnalyticPluginIntegrationTests` as `AWSPinpointAnalyticsPluginIntegrationTests-amplifyconfiguration.json`
+5. Import `amplifyconfiguration.json` into Xcode under `HostApp/Configuration` to add it to the `HostApp` target.

-5. You can now run all of the integration tests.
+6. You can now run all of the integration tests.

-6. You can run `amplify console analytics` to check what happens at the backend.